AdobeDocs/experience-platform.en/help/data-governance/labels/dataset-api.md

 >[!IMPORTANT]
 >
 >When making PUT requests to the Dataset API, an `If-Match` header must be included that indicates the current version of the dataset.
-In order to prevent data collisions, the service will only update the dataset entity if the included version string matches.
+In order to prevent data collisions, the service will only update the dataset entity if the included `If-Match` string matches the `etag` header that is returned in the response.
 >
 >To find the current version of a dataset, perform a [lookup request for that dataset's labels](#look-up).
 The value is provided in the `etag` header returned in the response.